CyclotronResearchCentre/NODDI_singularity/README.md

     singularity build noddi-singularity.sif singularity-ss-noddi.def

-The singularity image can be dowloaded from [sylabs](https://cloud.sylabs.io/library/sher_ss/default/noddi-singularity)
+The singularity image can be dowloaded from [zenodo](https://doi.org/10.5281/zenodo.5093701) or [sylabs](https://cloud.sylabs.io/library/sher_ss/default/noddi-singularity)

 or